Muon collider probes of Majorana neutrino dipole moments and masses: Testing neutrino masses at a muon collider

 Fig.~\ref{fig:WO-xsec-MuCol} shows the cross section values for the Majorana-mass signal at a muon collider, as a function of the mass $|m_{e\mu}|$, for all other masses set to zero.
 Cross section values two times smaller (due to the symmetry factor for final state identical particles) are obtained for the process $\mu^+\mu^- \to \mu^\pm\mu^\pm W^\mp_hW^\mp_h$, when $m_{\mu\mu}$ is the only non-zero mass.

-The kinematic distributions for the process $\mu^+\mu^- \to e^\pm \mu^\pm W^\mp_h W^\mp_h$, induced by the Majorana-mass operator, which we show in Figs.~\ref{fig:pt-ow} and \ref{fig:eta-ow}, are similar to those for the neutrino TDM case, shown in Figs.~\ref{fig:pt} and \ref{fig:eta}, with the only exception of the distributions of the final muon, which, for the Majorana-mass case, tends to be emitted more central, with $p_T$ and $\eta$ shapes analogous to those of the final electron.
-We can therefore repeat the same signal selection strategy applied in the previous section for the neutrino TDM case.
+The kinematic distributions for the process $\mu^+\mu^- \to e^\pm \mu^\pm W^\mp_h W^\mp_h$, induced by the Majorana-mass operator, which we show in Figs.~\ref{fig:pt-ow} and \ref{fig:eta-ow}, are similar to those for the neutrino TDM case, shown in Figs.~\ref{fig:pt} and \ref{fig:eta}, with the only exception of the distributions of the final muon.
+Therefore, we can repeat the same selection strategy applied in the previous section for the neutrino TDM case to isolate a signal from the background.
+Notice that a subsequent analysis of the final muon $p_T$ and $\eta$ distributions could then provide a useful tool to characterize the signal and distinguish in particular the two cases: a TDM-induced signal versus a Majorana mass one.
+For the Majorana-mass case, in fact, the final muon tends to be emitted more centrally than in the TDM case, with $p_T$ and $\eta$ shapes analogous to those of the final electron.\footnote{For the Majorana mass signal, we can anticipate that an eventual restriction of the detector acceptance to the central rapidity region would lead to a slight increase in the sensitivity values.
+This is because signal events lie almost completely in the region $|\eta|\lesssim 2.7$, while the background extends more forward and would be thus reduced.
+Conservatively, we keep however our acceptance region at $|\eta|<5$.} This is because various topologies contribute to the Majorana mass signal, giving a substantially symmetric kinematics for the electron and the muon, while a single $t$-channel diagram is dominant in the TDM case, leading to the typical distributions of the emitted muon in the final state.

-We apply a similar selection also for the process $\mu^+\mu^- \to \mu^\pm\mu^\pm W^\mp_hW^\mp_h$.
+We apply a similar signal selection also for the process $\mu^+\mu^- \to \mu^\pm\mu^\pm W^\mp_hW^\mp_h$.
 In this case, we require two same-sign muons in the final state, instead of an electron and a muon and, analogously to the signal selection cuts in Eq.~\eqref{eq:cuts}, we apply

 where $\mu \,(1)$ is the leading-$p_T$ muon in the final state.
 The background for the $\mu\mu W_hW_h$ final state is higher than those for $e\mu W_hW_h$, due to a larger contribution from the $W_hW_h\mu^+\mu^-$ component, which is reduced by a lepton-charge misidentification factor, but it is not additionally reduced by a lepton-flavour misidentification rate.
 We indicate the corresponding background cross sections in Table~\ref{tab:mumu-B}, after acceptance criteria and, values in parentheses, after the cuts in Eq.~\eqref{eq:cuts-mumu}.